-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE NOMINEES FOR CLASS I DIRECTORS.
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE FOR THE NOMINEES FOR CLASS I

-CLASS II DIRECTORS CONTINUING IN OFFICE UNTIL 1999

-ALFRED C. DECRANE, JR.

-Member of the Audit Committee

-FORMER CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF TEXACO INC.

-Mr. DeCrane retired as Chairman and Chief Executive Officer of Texaco Inc. in 1996.
+-----CLASS II DIRECTORS CONTINUING IN OFFICE UNTIL 1999 ALFRED C. DECRANE, JR. Age -- 66 Director since 1997 Member of the Audit Committee FORMER CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF TEXACO INC. Mr. DeCrane retired as Chairman and Chief Executive Officer of Texaco Inc. in 1996.
 He was elected President of Texaco in 1983, Chairman of the Board in 1987 and Chief Executive Officer in 1993.
 He is also a director of Bestfoods, CIGNA Corporation and Harris Corporation.
 He is a trustee of the Committee for Economic Development and Co-Chairman of the United States -- Saudi Arabian Business Council.
 Mr. DeCrane is also a member of the Morgan Stanley International Advisory Board and of the Board of Trustees of the University of Notre Dame.

-RICHARD G. HOLDER

-Chairman of the Compensation and Nominating Committee.

-FORMER CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF REYNOLDS METALS COMPANY

-Mr. Holder retired as Chairman and Chief Executive Officer of Reynolds Metals Company in 1996.
+RICHARD G. HOLDER Age -- 66 Director since 1997 Chairman of the Compensation and Nominating Committee.
+FORMER CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF REYNOLDS METALS COMPANY Mr. Holder retired as Chairman and Chief Executive Officer of Reynolds Metals Company in 1996.
 Prior thereto, he served as President and Chief Operating Officer of Reynolds Metals from 1988 until 1992.
 He is also a director of Bestfoods and Universal Corp.
 Mr. Holder is a director of the Virginia Economic Development Partnership and Chairman-Elect of the Greater Richmond Chamber of Commerce.
+KONRAD SCHLATTER Age -- 62 Director since 1997 CHAIRMAN AND CHIEF EXECUTIVE OFFICER OF THE COMPANY